SoilLifeL/unpacktools/README.md

   print(result0, result1, result2, result3) # 10, 10, 10, 10
   ```
 * You can also handle multiple functions at one time using `multi_func_handler`.
-Note that it returns a dictionary by default(You can change the argument "rt_type").
+Please note that it returns a dictionary by default(You can change the argument "rt_type").
   ### Usage-1 :
     ```python3
     def foo(a, b, c, d) -> "a + b + c + d" :